 - 3 tbsp whole milk

 - 2 tbsp oil for frying

 - Ground black pepper

-- Red pepper flakes, to taste
+- Red pepper flakes to taste

 - In a medium bowl add eggs, milk, salt, pepper, red pepper flakes and whisk well.

 - Turn off heat under the skillet.
 Sprinkle veggies with half of the cheese, pour egg mixture on top and sprinkle with remaining cheese.
 Bake for 15 minutes or until eggs are puffed and center jiggles a bit when you shake the skillet.
 Then broil until golden brown.

 - Let vegetable frittata cool for 10 minutes, then slice into 8 pieces and serve warm or cold.

 - Store: Leftover frittata can be stored in the refrigerator, covered for up to 5 days.

 - Freeze: Bake, cool completely, place in a gallon size Ziploc bag and let out air as much as possible.
 Freeze for up to 3 months.